-In 2013, R&B singer Brandy was set to be a surprise performer at a 90,000-capacity stadium in South Africa, where an all-day event took place with a number of popular artists performed.
-But when concertgoers learned that there would be a surprise artist in attendance, they decided not to stick around and find out who it was.
+In 2013, R&B singer Brandy was set to give a surprise performance at a 90,000-capacity stadium in South Africa as part of an all-day festival featuring a number of popular artists.
+But when concertgoers learned there would be a surprise artist in attendance, they didn't stick around to find out who it was.

-By the time Brandy went on stage, there were just 40 people left in attendance - an astonishingly low turnout at the gigantic stadium.
-Even a South African news crew that was broadcasting the event decided to pack up and leave before the surprise was revealed.
+By the time Brandy took the stage, there were just 40 people left in attendance - an astonishingly low turnout at the gigantic stadium.
+Even a South African news crew broadcasting the event decided to pack up and leave before the surprise was revealed.

-"Brandy performed to an empty stadium.
+South African singer Kabomo tweeted after the performance, "Brandy performed to an empty stadium.
 With the stadium lights on.
-She sulked after two songs and walked off," South African singer Kabomo tweeted after the performance.
+She sulked after two songs and walked off."Was this awkward?

 Carly Rae Jepsen In Toronto (2014)

 A 2014 charity event in Toronto featuring pop singer Carly Rae Jepsen turned out to be a complete disaster.
-The event, which was held at Davids Tea as part of their Cup Of Warmth campaign, was supposed to involve donating a cup of tea to charity for every cup of tea sold to attendees.
+The event was held at DAVIDsTEA as part of their Cup Of Warmth campaign.
+For every cup to tea sold, the Canadian tea retailer promised to donate a cup to charity.
 The company's goal was reportedly to sell 30,000 cups of tea.